The following numbers serve both the San Marcos and Round Rock campuses unless otherwise noted.

 Read Texas State’s firearms policy, complying with state law, to understand where handguns are allowed and prohibited on campus.

 The University Police provide many valuable safety resources including crime prevention, trainings and info about emergency procedures.
-Explore how UPD serves our community.
+Explore how University Police Department serves our community.

 The Counseling Center offers free, confidential counseling as well as online mental health resources to currently enrolled Texas State students.
 Learn more about their crisis and nonemergency services.

 The BAT consults with TXST faculty, staff and administration who have expressed concern about a student's behavior.
 Learn more about what this means and what you should do.

 SES works with individuals and offices across the university and the San Marcos community to assist students who have been impacted by an emergency.
 Find out more about what this means and how it works.